-Sustainable Meetings & Events
+Sustainable meetings & events

 Did you know that, when it comes to sustainability, little Switzerland is often at the forefront?
-This is demonstrated, for example, by the international study "Environmental Performance Index" (EPI for short), which compares the environmental performance of countries and companies and creates a quantitative scorecard: Switzerland always ranks in the top 10.
+The Environmental Performance Index (EPI for short) is an international study that compares the environmental performance of countries and companies and creates a quantitative scorecard – and Switzerland regularly ranks among the top countries.

-Bern – Actively Sustainable
+Bern – actively sustainable

-Regional resources, barely any waste, high efficiency.
-What sounds like a dream is clean reality in Bern.
-For years, the city has been committed to a sustainable use of energies and resources, which is why, in the year 2019, the city was awarded the label "European Energy Award Gold" for its commitment to a sustainable energy policy for the future.
-Furthermore, Bern has been carrying the title «Fair Trade Town» since 2017, and the city intends to continue playing a leading role as a growing, creative, green, open-minded and social city in Switzerland.
+Regional resources, little waste, high efficiency.
+What sounds like a dream is a clean reality in Bern.
+For years, the city has been committed to a sustainable use of energies and resources, which is why, in the year 2019, the city was awarded the label “European Energy Award Gold” for its commitment to a sustainable energy policy for the future.
+Furthermore, Bern has been carrying the title “Fair Trade Town” since 2017, and the city intends to continue playing a leading role as a growing, creative, green, open-minded and social city in Switzerland.

-Energy and Environment
+Energy and the environment

 Topics related to energy and the environment are part of the most important economical and scientific clusters in the greater Bern area.